(Last updated 9/13/2016; last reviewed 9/8/2016)

 Once a person is infected with HIV, the virus begins to attack and destroy the CD4 cells of the immune system.
-CD4 cells are a type of white blood cell that plays a major role in protecting the body from infection.
+CD4 cells are a type of white blood cell that play a major role in protecting the body from infection.
 HIV uses the machinery of the CD4 cells to multiply (make copies of itself) and spread throughout the body.
-This process is called the HIV life cycle.
+This process, which is carried out in seven steps or stages, is called the HIV life cycle.

-Without treatment, HIV infection gradually destroys the immune system and advances to AIDS.
+Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
 HIV medicines protect the immune system by blocking HIV at different stages of the HIV life cycle.

 HIV medicines are grouped into different drug classes according to how they fight HIV.
-Each class of drugs attacks HIV at a different stage of the HIV life cycle.
+Each class of drugs is designed to target a specific step in the HIV life cycle.

-Standard HIV treatment (also called antiretroviral therapy or ART) involves taking a combination of HIV medicines from at least two different HIV drug classes every day.
-Because HIV medicines in different drug classes block HIV at different stages of the HIV life cycle, ART is highly effective at preventing HIV from multiplying.
+ART combines HIV medicines from at least two different HIV drug classes, making it very effective at preventing HIV from multiplying.
 Having less HIV in the body protects the immune system and prevents HIV from advancing to AIDS.
 ART also reduces the risk of HIV drug resistance.

-To understand the HIV life cycle, it helps to first imagine what HIV looks like.
+The seven stages of the HIV life cycle are: 1) binding, 2) fusion, 3) reverse transcription, 4) integration, 5) replication, 6) assembly, and 7) budding.
+To understand each stage in the HIV life cycle, it helps to first imagine what HIV looks like.